25 Best Things to Do in Astoria, Oregon (2026)

 Astoria Riverwalk in Oregon

-5. Maritime Museum
+5. Columbia River Maritime Museum

 Maritime Museum in Astoria Oregon

-Source: Flickr / Matt Howry | CC BY 2.0
+Source: Matt Howry on Flickr | CC BY 2.0

-6. Explore the docks
+6. Explore the Docks

 What to do in Astoria Oregon

-Source: Flickr / Jett Brooks | CC BY 2.0
+Source: Jett Brooks on Flickr | CC BY 2.0

 7. Hanthorn Cannery Museum